 The Canon PowerShot G1 X Mark III and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in October 2017 and March 2015.
-Both the G1X Mark III and the P900 are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and a 1/2.3-inch sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 15.9 MP.
+Both the G1X Mark III and the P900 are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and a 1/2.3-inch (P900) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 15.9 MP.

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Nikon P900 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P900 is considerably larger (61 percent) than the Canon G1 X Mark III.
 Moreover, the P900 is substantially heavier (125 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the P900 does not feature any corresponding weather-sealing.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the P900 can take 360 images on a single charge of its EN-EL23 power pack.
 The power pack in the P900 can be charged via the USB port, which can be very convenient when travelling.